-- All information will be recorded in writing using the agreed procedures on CPOMS; - All children involved (victim/s and alleged perpetrator/s) in school will be spoken to separately by the DSL; - Where the incident also involves a child at a different establishment the DSL will ensure effective liaison and information sharing: - All children involved (victim and alleged perpetrator) will be appropriately supported throughout the process; - The DSL will balance the child's wishes against their duty to protect the child and other children; - The school will work with our local multi-agency safeguarding partner arrangements where appropriate; - The DSL may need to go against the victim's wishes and make a referral to children's social care or the police.
-This will be handled sensitively, the reasons explained to the victim and appropriate support made available; - Parents will be informed of the incident and how their child will be dealt with and supported (unless this would put a child at greater risk).
+- All information will be recorded in writing using the agreed procedures on CPOMS (in line with guidance contained in the Pele Trust CPOMS Handbook); - All children involved (victim/s and alleged perpetrator/s) in school will be spoken to separately by the DSL; - Where the incident also involves a child at a different establishment the DSL will ensure effective liaison and information sharing; - All children involved (victim and alleged perpetrator) will be appropriately supported throughout the process; - The DSL will balance the child's wishes against their duty to protect the child and other children: - The school will work with our local multi-agency safeguarding partner arrangements where appropriate; - The DSL may need to go against the victim's wishes and make a referral to children's social care or the police.
+This will be handled sensitively, the reasons explained to the victim and appropriate support made available: - Parents will be informed of the incident and how their child will be dealt with and supported (unless this would put a child at greater risk).